Shezmoin/Quotes/README.md

 * Read quotes clearly with accessible fonts and spacing.

-* Return to the site and have their preferred theme and quote remembered.

 * Feel a small moment of mental health support or reflection.

 * Being able to save favorite quotes.

-* For returning users, experience of the app saving the preferred settings.
+* For returning users, experience the app with saved preferred settings for theme and quotes.

 ### Developer Goals